ADVERTISEMENT

 → REVIEW

-The Kawai CN-201 not only plays comfortably, it also sounds great.
-The improvements of the new entry-level model in the CN series concern the right points: playing feel and sound.
+The Kawai CN-201 not only plays comfortably, but it also sounds great.
+The new entry-level model in the CN series improves upon the most essential features of a digital piano: playing feel and sound.

 TO THE OFFER